devannshi/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+Merges top_N into test. top_N therefore stays the same, test would change.
+It get the code for n movies into the present code for 5 movies

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?